Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 To make AI red teaming a sustainable part of your organization’s security posture:

 - **Develop Repeatable Processes:** Document playbooks, checklists, lab setup guides, and reporting templates.
-- **Maintain an Engagement Retrospective:** After each project, conduct a review—what worked, what didn’t, what should change next time?
+- **Maintain an Engagement Retrospective:** After each project, conduct a review - what worked, what didn’t, what should change next time?
 - **Invest in Tooling:** Build or acquire tools for automation (prompt fuzzing, log capture, evidence management) suited for AI/LLM contexts.
 - **Enforce Metrics and KPIs:** Track number of vulnerabilities found, time-to-remediation, stakeholder engagement, and remediation effectiveness.
-- **Foster a Security Culture:** Share lessons and success stories—build support from executives, legal, and engineering.
+- **Foster a Security Culture:** Share lessons and success stories - build support from executives, legal, and engineering.

 ---